 2. Vitamin D3: People with low vitamin D3 levels were shown to be 40% more likely to get a respiratory infection than those with normal levels.
 Levels can be easily tested with a simple blood test and should be in the range 60-80 ng/ml.
 Based on research out of Finland, infants less than 1 should have 1000 IU daily, toddlers and children 2000-3000 IU daily, and teenagers and adults more than 5000-8000 IU daily.

-3. Oral Vitamin C: L-ascorbic acid (vitamin C) is one of the well-known antiviral agents, especially influenza virus.
-Vitamin C reduces NLRP3, an important inflammatory mediator in the COVID-19 infection inflammatory cascade.
-Liposomal vitamin C can be used for those individuals who have gastrointestinal upset with the regular version.
+3. Oral Vitamin C: Vitamin C reduces NLRP3, an important mediator found in the inflammatory cascade.
+Liposomal vitamin C may allow higher doses to be used without the gastrointestinal side effects found associated with ascorbic acid.

-5. Juice Plus Whole Food Concentrates: We double the daily dose during cold and flu season as our first line of defense.
+5. Whole Food Concentrates: We double the daily dose during cold and flu season as our first line of defense.
 Even when we are eating like champs, the variety of different plants in these whole foods concentrates cannot be replicated with eating.
-Check out the clinical research.
-The research shows improved immunity, lower inflammation and protection of our cardiovascular system.
-This is important because COVID-19 works on the ACE2 receptors and can potentially cause cardiac implications.
-Flavonoids have shown to be potent support to our immune system and to inhibit SARS-Cov virus.

 Be Safe, Be Well,